wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/portal-custom-web/includes/4-exercise.md

 1. A Power Apps portal provisioned.
 If you do not have a Power Apps portal available, follow [Create Portal](https://docs.microsoft.com/powerapps/maker/portals/create-portal) instructions to create one.
 2. Access to the Power Apps maker portal.

-## High Level Steps
+## High-Level Steps

 To finish the exercise you need to complete the following tasks:

 * Create partial template accessing Common Data Service data to be used as a layout block
-* Create new template that extends a two column layout web template.
+* Create new template that extends a two-column layout web template.
 * Overwrite the side panel to include the partial template
 * Change template of an existing web page
 * Configure entity permissions to display data for anonymous users